javihernandez/gwc-chrome/README.md

 This may change in the future, so stay tuned ...

+Note: This code currently only works with the Flow Manager from [GPII's review4 branch](https://github.com/GPII/universal/tree/review4).

 ## Contributing

-Any question?
+Any questions?
 Found a bug?
 File an [issue](https://github.com/javihernandez/gwc-chrome/issues).

 Do you want to contribute with source code?